ellakoa/postcard-poem/content/posts/dasoda-hae.md

 ---
 title: Dasoda-Hae
 description: Dasoda-Hae, meaning ‘he just sits there,’ is a very apt name for this fascinating wood carving.
-After a life time
+After a life time of  how wonderful that some talented sculptor connected with this tree and gave us this legacy.
 collection: Thoughtful Things
 aspect: landscape
 image: /img/indian-head-1-.png